MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-security.md

 2. **Syslog over TCP with server authentication and TLS 1.2 encryption:** In this configuration, the syslog client can verify the identity of the syslog server via a certificate.
 The messages are sent over a TLS 1.2 encrypted channel.

-3. **Syslog over TCP, with no encryption:** In this configuration, the syslog client and syslog server identities are not verified.
+3. **Syslog over TCP, with no encryption:** In this configuration, the syslog client and syslog server identities aren't verified.
 The messages are sent in clear text over TCP.

-4. **Syslog over UDP, with no encryption:** In this configuration, the syslog client and syslog server identities are not verified.
+4. **Syslog over UDP, with no encryption:** In this configuration, the syslog client and syslog server identities aren't verified.
 The messages are sent in clear text over UDP.

 > [!IMPORTANT]
 > Microsoft strongly recommends to use TCP using authentication and encryption (configuration #1 or, at the very minimum, #2) for production environments to protect against man-in-the-middle attacks and eavesdropping of messages.